Anticipating and avoiding skills obsolescence in 2023

 • The OECD points out that the lifespan of a technical skill has fallen from 30 years in 1987 to 2 years today, an inevitable consequence of technological progress.

-• the lifespan of a technical skill is now only 12 to 18 months, and this average drops drastically in the digital professions (to just over 3 months).
+• the lifespan of a technical skill is only 12 to 18 months and this average drops drastically in the digital professions (to just over 3 months).

-• The workers who suffer most are older people (31% of 50-55 year-olds), the least qualified (33%) and those who do not take part in continuing training (34%).
+• The workers who suffer the most are seniors (31 % of 50-55 year-olds), the least qualified (33 %) and those who do not take part in continuing training (34 %).

-• 33% of French working people will be retired by 2030: Source: Conseil d'orientation des retraites projection, 2019
+• 33% French working people will be retired by 2030: Source: Conseil d'orientation des retraites projection, 2019

 Skills obsolescence: introduction